-A.13 SURGICAL INTERVENTIONS
+A.12 SURGICAL INTERVENTIONS

 Contemplation of surgery should be within the context of expected functional outcome.
 The concept of "cure" with respect to surgical treatment by itself is generally a misnomer.
 All operative interventions must be based upon positive correlation of clinical findings, clinical course and imaging and other diagnostic tests.
 A comprehensive assimilation of these factors must lead to a specific diagnosis with positive identification of pathologic condition(s).
-For surgery to be performed to treat severe pain, there should be clear correlation between the pain symptoms and objective evidence of its cause
+For surgery to be performed to treat pain, there must be clear correlation between the pain symptoms and objective evidence of its cause.
+In all cases, shared decision making with the patient is advised.
+The patient should be given the opportunity to understand the pros and cons of surgery, potential for rehabilitation as an alternative where applicable, evidence-based outcomes, and specific surgical experience.

-A.14 PRE-AUTHORIZATION
+A.13 PRE-AUTHORIZATION

-All diagnostic imaging, testing procedures, non-surgical and surgical therapeutic procedures within the criteria of the medical treatment guidelines and based on a correct application of the medical treatment guidelines are considered authorized, with the exception of following procedures: Lumbar Fusion, Artificial Disc Replacements, Vertebroplasty, Kyphoplasty, Electrical Bone Growth Stimulators, Spinal Cord Stimulators, Anterior Acromioplasty of the Shoulder, Chondroplasty, Osteochondral Autograft (OATS), Autologous Chondrocyte Implantation (ACI), Meniscal Allograft Transplantation and Knee Arthroplasty (Total or Partial Knee Joint Replacement).
-These are not included on the list of preauthorized procedures.
+All diagnostic imaging, testing procedures, non-surgical and surgical therapeutic procedures within the criteria of the Medical Treatment Guidelines and based on a correct application of the Medical Treatment Guidelines are considered authorized, with the exception of the following procedures: Lumbar Fusion, Artificial Disc Replacements, Vertebroplasty, Kyphoplasty, Electrical Bone Growth Stimulators, Spinal Cord Stimulators, Intrathecal Drug Delivery (Pain Pumps), Osteochondral Autograft, Autologous Chondrocyte Implantation, Meniscal Allograft Transplantation and Knee Arthroplasty (Total or Partial Knee Joint Replacement).
+These are not included on the list of pre-authorized procedures.
 Providers who want to perform one of these procedures must request pre-authorization from the carrier before performing the procedure.